 Helicopter rides are a fun way to explore the county much faster.
 The Wings Air Helicopter Charter offers scenic, year-round helicopter rides that last 30 to 45 minutes.
 The helicopters seat two to six passengers and are available seven days a week for all ages.

-Other Interesting Things to do in Westchester
+Other Interesting Things to do in Westchester, New York

 - Enjoy exciting shows at the Hudson River Planetarium on Saturdays and Sundays.